ndanielsen/intermediate-cli-git-github/materials/0-refresher.md

 # Refresher

-Let's refresh on some of the basics of the commandline, git and github.
+Let's circle back on some of the basics of the commandline, git and github that are foundation in this workshop.
 These areas include:

-- Fork and clone a github repository
+- Forking and clone a github repository
 - Navigating via the commandline
 - Creating a file via the commandline
-- Commit the file in git
+- Commit a file in git
 - Push new commit to forked repository
 - Make pull request to original repository